diegodoumecq/joymap/README.md

 For more a in-depth view on what the library supports and how, do please look at the examples in /examples.

 ### The Query Module

+This module is based around polling the current state of the gamepad.
+It is also the only module that offers mappers: basically functions that map a player to a particular output.

 * **getButtons(...names: string[]) => buttonState | buttonStates** Returns button objects depending on the format the arguments take
   * Given only one button name as argument, the returned object will be { value, pressed, justChanged }